rahji/pcbmilling/content/docs/gerbers/diptrace.md

 4. Tick all the checkboxes in the Objects, Plating, and Manufacturing Process groups
 5. Verify that the X and Y offsets are both 0
 6. **Even though we are using metric units, choose Inches**
+7. **Tick the "Mirror" checkbox**
-7. Click "Export" to save the drill file
+8. Click "Export All" to save the drill file